-Adjusted retained earnings represents deficit plus the excess of (i) the price paid for all common shares repurchased under the Corporation's normal course issuer bids from inception in June 2012 through January 29, 2023 over (ii) the book value of those common shares.
+Adjusted retained earnings represents deficit plus the excess of (i) the price paid for all common shares repurchased under the Corporation's normal course issuer bids from inception in June 2012 through January 28, 2024 over (ii) the book value of those common shares.

-As at A reconciliation of deficit to adjusted retained earnings is included below: January 29, 2023 January 30, 2022 January 31, 2021 \$ \$ \$ Deficit (514,078) (578,079) (149,983) Price paid in excess of book value of common shares repurchased under the NCIB 5,497,023 4,823,074 3,792,581 Adjusted retained earnings 4,982,945 4,244,995 3,642,598
+As at A reconciliation of deficit to adjusted retained earnings is included below: January 28, 2024 January 29, 2023 January 30, 2022 \$ \$ \$ Deficit Price paid in excess of book value of common shares repurchased under (226,547) (514,078) (578,079) the NCIB 6,139,822 5,497,023 4,823,074 Adjusted retained earnings 5,913,275 4,982,945 4,244,995

-The deficit as at January 29, 2023, January 30, 2022 or January 31, 2021 is not a reflection of poor operating performance.
+The deficit as at January 28, 2024, January 29, 2023 and January 30, 2022 is not a reflection of poor operating performance.
 It results from the fact that a significant portion of the cash consideration for the repurchase of shares under the Corporation's normal course issuer bid is accounted for as a reduction of retained earnings and that the market price at which shares are repurchased significantly exceeds the book value of those shares.
-As a result, the Corporation's shareholders' equity for accounting purposes was \$28.4 million as at January 29, 2023.
+As a result, the Corporation's shareholders' equity for accounting purposes was \$380.8 million as at January 28, 2024.
 Management believes that buying back shares remains an effective strategy to drive shareholder value and constitutes an appropriate use of the Corporation's funds.
+Management also believes that Adjusted retained earnings represents an additional metric that provides a better reflection of the Corporation's operating performance.